Explore with your subject

 Setup

-To control the amount of power coming out of the flashes I am using the PocketWizard AC3 which attaches to the Mini TT1.
+To control the amount of power from the flashes, I use the PocketWizard AC3, which attaches to the Mini TT1.

-For the photos above the flashes are set to 0 compensation and the camera is set to -1 EV using the exposure compensation dial on the Nikon D4.
+The flashes are set to 0 compensation for the photos above, and the camera is set to -1 EV using the exposure compensation dial on the Nikon D4.

 I am shooting in Aperture mode.